 I started with a steak that was a little over two inches thick and weighed in at 3.5 pounds.
 It took about a little over three hours from when I took it out of the refrigerator to the time it was on the table.
 So yeah…take your time and it will all be good 🙂

 Start by seasoning the steak liberally with salt and pepper.
-You want to use more seasoning than you are comfortable with since the steak is so thick and the interior ins’t getting any seasoning.
+You want to use more seasoning than you are comfortable with since the steak is so thick and the interior isn’t getting any seasoning.
+Some folks prefer to simply salt their Tomahawk steaks before grilling so go with whatever you are comfortable with.

 Let the steak rest at room temperature for at least one hour and preferably for 90 minutes.
 Don’t worry, the steak will not actually reach room temperature or start to go bad.
 You are just letting the steak warm up some so it will cook more evenly on the grill.